 Nike released the Vaporfly shoes in 2017 claiming runners would be 4% faster with their new technology, which relies on the combination of a thick and light midsole and the embedding of a long and rigid carbon plate.
 A large-scale data analysis had been conducted in 2018 on regular athletes using a self-declaration data collection method.
 It showed that the shoes would improve between 3 and 4% the race times of runners in general.

-The new results focused on the official competition times during an 8-year period in 10-kilometer races, half-marathons, and marathons, which gave more insights on the performances from elite runners.
-And for top long distance runners, the benefit is less than 3%.
+The new results focused on the official competition times during an 8-year period in 10-kilometer races, half-marathons, and marathons, which gave more insights into the performances of elite runners.
+And for top long-distance runners, the benefit is less than 3%.

-But such help still a critical advantage among top performers.
+But such help is still a critical advantage among top performers.

-No projection of the effect to individual performances
+No projection of the effect on individual performances

 In 2018, Eliud Kipchoge broke the marathon’s world record time in 2 h 01 min 39 s.